 - Once selected, press the delete key or use the delete function from the Edit menu

-- You will get a prompt asking “are you sure you want to delete the selected app from your iTunes library?”
+- You get a prompt asking “are you sure you want to delete the selected app from your iTunes library?”

 - Press Delete App button (should be highlighted)

-- You will get another prompt asking “Do you want to move the selected app to the Trash, or keep it in the Mobile Applications folder?”
+- You get another prompt asking “Do you want to move the selected app to the Trash, or keep it in the Mobile Applications folder?”

 - Press the Move to Trash button

 Following these steps will ensure that the app doesn’t find its way back to your iPhone/iPad the next time you sync your device with your computer.

-How to remove app data from your iPhone/iPads’s memory
+How to remove app data from your iPhone/iPads’ memory

 - Open the app you want to clear (I’m going to use Facebook as an example)